 MKT 297 Interactive Marketing Internship

+LEARNING OUTCOMES

+A graduate of the marketing department should be able to develop a comprehensive marketing plan.
+According to the American Marketing Association a marketing plan is a document composed of the following elements and students should be able to:

+- · Perform an analysis of the current marketing situation

+- · Identify opportunities and threats in the business environment

+- Develop quantified marketing objectives

+- · Develop viable marketing strategies

+- · Develop detailed action programs

+- Develop projected or pro-forma income (and other financial) statements related to the plan

 Minor in Marketing

 A student may apply for the minor in marketing after the completion of 45 semester hours.
-Successful completion of the minor requires a GPA is greater than or equal to 2.3 or better in all marketing courses.
+Successful completion of the minor requires a GPA greater than or equal to 2.3 or better in all marketing courses.

 Required (19 SH):